Campaign of the Month: October 2017

 The player should always rationalize how the character came to possess their Backgrounds, as well as what they represent.
 Who are your Allies?
 Why does your Mentor support you?
 Where did you meet your Retainers?
 What investments do you possess that yield your four dots in Resources?
 You don’t have to do all of that at first—but be ready with an answer when the Storyteller asks during play, or be ready to suggest an answer that ties into the ongoing storyline.

-Shared Backgrounds: If two or more PCs share a Background between each other, divide its XP cost evenly between each character.
-Each player gets to mark the Background on their character sheet and make free use of it.
+Shared Backgrounds: If two or more PCs share a Background between each other, divide its XP cost (if it was purchased with XP) evenly between each character.
+Each player gets to mark the Background on their character sheet and make use of it.
 If the characters split up, there may be opposed rolls to see who can claim the Background for themselves.
-If this happens, the character who claims the Background must pay the remainder of the XP it costs.
+If the Background was bought with XP, the character who claims the Background must pay the remainder of the XP it costs.
 The character who loses the Background gets the XP refunded per Sanctity of XP.

 You indulge in one or more old-fashioned behaviors, such as wearing anachronistic dress or using old-fashioned language.
 These behaviors may be comforting to you, but stand out to vampire hunters.